This article can also be found in Divorcemag

 asset that does need to be reported when going through a divorce.
 The legal status and classification of

-cryptocurrency varies depending on the jurisdiction.
+cryptocurrency vary depending on the jurisdiction.
 While some European countries treat it the same as

 government-backed currency, that isn’t the case Canada or the United States.
 Canada tends to treat